Bayesian Latent Class Regression with Interpretable Binary Profiles: Application to Joint Species Distribution Modeling

-The inferred deep latent classes also exhibit strong environmental interpretations.
-For instance, class $z = 3$ encompasses almost all urban habitat sampling locations, while almost all wetland locations belong to classes $z = 2$.
+The inferred classes have clear environmental interpretations.
+Class $z = 3$ encompasses almost all urban habitat sampling locations, while almost all wetland locations belong to classes $z = 2$.
 Additionally, locations in class $z = 1$ tend to have lower temperatures, those in $z = 3$ have higher temperatures, and those in $z \in \{2, 4\}$ experience moderate temperatures.
-Posterior inference of the model parameter $\Ab$ further reveals distinct relationships between deep latent classes and latent attributes.
+Posterior inference on $\Ab$ further reveals distinct relationships between deep latent classes and latent attributes.
 Observations in class $z = 1$ tend to have zero entries in their latent attributes $\wb$, while those in class $z = 3$ predominantly have ones.
 In contrast, observations in class $z = 2$ are more likely to have $\wb = (1, 0, 0, 1, 0)$, while observations in class $z = 4$ are more likely to have $\wb = (1, 0, 0, 0, 1)$ or $(1, 0, 1, 0, 1)$.

-To further interpret the latent attributes $\wb$, we visualize three representative attributes across sampling locations on the longitude-latitude plane in Figure \ref{fig:app_w_map}.
-Each attribute $w_j$ exhibits a clear spatial pattern, with distinct geographical separations for different $j$, particularly along the latitude axis.
-Notably, in applications involving spatial data, our model offers an alternative perspective to the Region of Common Profiles (RCP) framework, which delineates spatial regions sharing similar environmental, ecological, or statistical properties \citep{foster2013modelling, foster2017ecological}.
-In Figures \ref{fig:app_z_map} and \ref{fig:app_w_map}, the clusters of sampling locations formed by the deep latent cluster $z$ and latent attributes $\wb$ align with well-defined environmental and ecological regions in Finland, consistent with results from the RCP literature \citep{scherting2024inferring}.
-Furthermore, the combination of latent attributes introduces a hierarchical RCP framework, progressively partitioning the sampling locations into 2, 4, 8, 16, 32 subregions, offering a more granular representation of environmental and ecological variation.
+We visualize three representative attributes over sampling locations in Figure \ref{fig:app_w_map}.
+Each attribute $w_j$ exhibits a spatial pattern, with distinct geographical separations for different $j$, particularly along the latitude axis.
+Our model offers an alternative perspective to the Region of Common Profiles (\texttt{RCP}) framework, which delineates spatial regions sharing similar environmental, ecological, or statistical properties \citep{foster2013modelling, foster2017ecological}.
+In Figures \ref{fig:app_z_map} and \ref{fig:app_w_map}, the clusters of sampling locations formed by the latent cluster $z$ and attributes $\wb$ align with well-defined environmental and ecological regions in Finland, consistent with results from the \texttt{RCP} literature \citep{scherting2024inferring}.
+Furthermore, the combination of latent attributes introduces a hierarchical \texttt{RCP} framework, progressively partitioning the sampling locations into 2, 4, 8, 16, 32 subregions, offering a more granular representation of environmental and ecological variation.